 I highly recommend consulting a lawyer or a local, unless your Korean is perfect and your patience is abundant.
 There’s no guarantee that your case worker at the Labor Board will speak English.

-You can also get help from organizations like the Seoul Global Center.
+You can also get help from organizations like the Seoul Foreign Resource Center.